Exploring the Extractive Method of Text Summarization

 Following is the text.

 Weather is the day-to-day or hour-to-hour change in the atmosphere.
-Weather includes wind, lightning, storms, hurricanes, tornadoes (also known as twisters), rain, hail, snow, and lots more.
-Energy from the Sun affects the weather too.
+It includes wind, lightning, storms, hurricanes, tornadoes (twisters), rain, hail, snow, and lots more.
+Energy from the Sun Also affects the weather.
 Climate tells us what kinds of weather usually happen in an area at different times of the year.
-Changes in weather can affect our mood and life.
+Weather changes can affect our mood and life.
 We wear different clothes and do different things in different weather conditions.
 We choose different foods in different seasons.

 Weather stations around the world measure different parts of the weather.
-Ways to measure weather are wind speed, wind direction, temperature and humidity.
+Wind speed, direction, temperature, and humidity are ways to measure weather.
 People try to use these measurements to make weather forecasts for the future.
-These people are scientists that are called meteorologists.
+These people are scientists who are called meteorologists.
 They use computers to build large mathematical models to follow weather trends.

 Let’s first go with the human evaluation method.